dotnet/docs/docs/core/compatibility/sdk/8.0/runtimespecific-app-default.md

 ---
 # Runtime-specific apps no longer self-contained

-Runtime-specific apps, or .NET apps with a `RuntimeIdentifier`, are no longer [self-contained](../../../deploying/index.md#publish-self-contained) by default, and instead [framework-dependent](../../../deploying/index.md#publish-framework-dependent) by default.
+Runtime-specific apps, or .NET apps with a `RuntimeIdentifier`, are no longer [self-contained](../../../deploying/index.md#publish-self-contained) by default.
+Instead, they are [framework-dependent](../../../deploying/index.md#publish-framework-dependent) by default.

 This is a break in the following situations: